Jonathan Zwartz: 1990s

 In 1991 Zwartz, on bass guitar, joined the Bernie McGann Trio, a Sydney-based jazz group, with McGann on saxophone and John Pochee on drums.
 McGann eschewed piano and explained, "You tend to think that because there's no piano in the group, you're restricted to just playing some songs.
 But I think you can play anything at all, and it's a very open sort of group which when it works, works extremely well indeed."

-In 1992, Zwartz was a member of Bobby Gebert's trio, alongside Gebert on piano and Andrew Dickson on drums, which backed visiting English saxophonist, Ronnie Scott, in a performance in Canberra.
+In 1992, Zwartz was a member of Bobby Gebert's trio, alongside Gebert on piano and Andrew Dickeson on drums, which backed visiting English saxophonist, Ronnie Scott, in a performance in Canberra.
 Michael Foster of The Canberra Times wrote, "Wherever Scott went [the trio] were right with him, seemingly not needing the charts which Scott supplied.
 Their confidence was impressive, and justified."

 Zwartz played double bass as a member of the Umbrellas, a Sydney jazz ensemble, with Dasent on piano, organ and accordion, Mark Bruwel on oboe, James Greening on trombone, Toby Hall on drums and Tim Hopkins on tenor saxophone.
 The Umbrellas recorded an album, Soundtrack to the Passing Parade (August 1993).

 Zwartz worked in Vince Jones' backing band in November 1993, with Jones on trumpet and vocals, Hopkins on tenor saxophone, Peter Jones (no relation) on drums, Barney McAll on piano, and Ray Pereira on percussion.
-Once more the performance was well-received by Foster.
+Once more the performance was well received by Foster.